Methadone Programs: A Bad Treatment Plan for Addicted Parents?

 Parents Receiving Methadone Treatment

 For opiate-addicted parents receiving treatment via methadone programs, the rate of recovery is dismally low, according to a 2011 study.
-Of the 144 parents in methadone treatment, only 13.2 percent of parents (19 people) remained in recovery and drug-free ten years later.
+Of the 144 parents in methadone treatment, only 13.2% of parents (19 people) remained in recovery and drug-free 10 years later.

-Another 14 (9.7 percent) met the criteria for recovery after 5 to 10 years.
-Ten could not be located or contacted.
-And 34 (24 percent) had died.
-The remaining 46 percent had either used drugs or were incarcerated.
+Another 14 (9.7%) met the criteria for recovery after 5 to 10 years.
+10 could not be located or contacted.
+And 34 (24%) had died.
+The remaining 46% had either used drugs or were incarcerated.

-Among the parents who participated in the Washington-area study, 41 percent said they had participated in some form of drug treatment every year, and 32 percent were in methadone treatment every year.
-For 43 percent, methadone use was intermittent.
+Among the parents who participated in the Washington-area study, 41% said they had participated in some form of drug treatment every year, and 32% were in methadone treatment every year.
+For 43%, methadone use was intermittent.

 The Snowball Effect of Methadone

-Homelessness was also a problem for many of the parents.
-More than a third (36 percent) reported at least one year not having a place to live, in the past decade.
-Men and women were equally likely to have experienced homelessness.
-And four parents reported being homeless during the entire 10-year period.
-Parents in long-term recovery were less likely to have been homeless (5.3 percent) compared to those in shorter term recovery (35.7 percent) or those still using drugs (44.8 percent).
+- Homelessness Homelessness was also a problem for many of the parents.
+More than a third (36%) reported at least one year of not having a place to live in the past decade.
+Men and women were equally likely to have experienced homelessness, and 4 parents reported being homeless during the entire 10-year period.
+Parents in long-term recovery were less likely to have been homeless (5.3%) compared to those in shorter-term recovery (35.7%) or those still using drugs (44.8%).

 The Ultimate Victims

-The study also illustrates how a parent’s addiction impacts their children.
-Most of the children of study participants had struggled in school or at work, had abused drugs and/or had a criminal record.
-Only 24 percent of the children met criteria for “functional resilience” which meant they were engaged in school or work, had not abused drugs, and had avoided criminal charges in the last five years.
+The study also illustrates how a parent’s drug or alcohol addiction impacts their children.
+Most of the children of study participants had struggled in school or at work, had abused drugs, and/or had a criminal record.
+Only 24% of the children met the criteria for “functional resilience,” which meant that they were engaged in school or work, had not abused drugs, and had avoided criminal charges in the last 5 years.

-Overall, the study offers some insight into the struggles of parents who are struggling with a drug addiction.
-It also illustrates the likelihood of being gainfully employed, maintaining a home, enjoying good health and providing a functional home life are far more likely if they are able to get clean and maintain long-term recovery.
+Overall, the study offers some insight into the struggles of parents who are struggling with addiction.
+It also illustrates that the likelihood of being gainfully employed, maintaining a home, enjoying good health, and providing a functional home life is far greater if a person is able to get clean and maintain long-term recovery.